Kuanhao-Chao/splam/docs/source/content/quickstart.rst

 Super-Quick Start (3 lines of code)
 +++++++++++++++++++++++++++++++++++

 There are two use case scenarios of Splam.
 The first one is :ref:`running with an alignment file <splam_bam_quick>`, and second one is :ref:`running with an annotation file <splam_gff_quick>`.
 Both can be done in three lines of code.

+Before you get started, make sure you have already cloned the :ref:`Splam GitHub repository <install_from_source>`.
 Following are the examples:

 |

 .. _splam_bam_quick:
 Cleaning up alignment files  (:code:`BAM`)
 -------------------------------------------

-The most minimal example gets the job done in three lines of code.
-More details below.

 .. code-block:: bash